-The content of EAX is an effective address.
+The content of EAX is an effective address (in 64-bit mode, RAX is used).
 By default, the DS segment is used to create a linear address that is monitored.
 Segment overrides can be used.

 ECX and EDX are also used.
 They communicate other information to MONITOR.
 ECX specifies optional extensions.
 EDX specifies optional hints; it does not change the architectural behavior of the instruction.
 For the Pentium 4 processor (family 15, model 3), no extensions or hints are defined.
 Undefined hints in EDX are ignored by the processor; undefined extensions in ECX raises a general protection fault.